 2. Click on “My Account” on the top left hand side of your home page.

 3. Click on “Withdraw Funds”.

 4. Fill out the information needed and submit your withdrawal request.

 Can I withdraw anytime?

 1. As long as you don’t have any bonus turnover pending you can withdraw.

-2. If you deposited with a Credit/Cheque Card then we will require a copy of the credit card to confirm that the card is in your name before we can process any withdrawals to that same card.
+2. If you deposited with a Credit/Cheque Card then we will require a copy of the credit card to confirm that the card is in your name.

 Why can’t I withdraw?

 1. It could be because you still haven’t finished the minimum turnover after receiving a bonus.